ogsamrat/SkyleeBot/README.md

+# Credits :-

-# Credits for fixing bugs- @StarkXd
+Credits for fixing bugs- @StarkXd

-# Real Credits For Designing The Bot Goes To It's Original Developers.
+Credits For Designing The Bot Goes To It's Original Developers.
 It's Just A Bug Fixed Version Of SkyleeBot.